 Magnetic resonance (MR) is a medical imaging system in the radiology department that uses a magnetic field and radio waves.
 This magnetic field could potentially be hazardous to students entering the environment if they have specific metallic, electronic, magnetic, and/or mechanical devices.
 Because of this, students must be screened to identify any potential hazards of entering the magnetic resonance environment before beginning clinical rotations.
-Pregnancy Notice: The declared pregnant student who continues to work in and around the MR environment should not remain within the MR scanner room or Zone IV during actual data acquisition or scanning To the best of your ability, please indicate the likelihood of each of the following by checking the appropriate box:
+Pregnancy Notice: The declared pregnant student who continues to work in and around the MR environment should not remain within the MR scanner room or Zone IV during actual data acquisition or scanning

+Yes

-Yes No
+No

+To the best of your ability, please indicate the likelihood of each of the following by checking the appropriate box:

+Aneurysm, Carotid, Vascular Clip, stents, vena cava umbrella filter

 Pacemaker or defibrillator

-Aneurysm, Carotid, Vascular Clip, stents, vena cava umbrella filter

 Heart Valve

+•

 Joint Replacements

-Injury to eye involving metal object(metallic slivers, metal object)
+Injury to eye involving metal object(metallic slivers, metal object) 1

 Shrapnel, bullets, BB

 Neuro or spinal stimulator

 Inner Ear/Eye Surgery, cochlear implant, hearing aid

-Programmable/electronic or magnetic Devices (internally or externally)

-including insulin or infusion pumps
+Programmable/electronic or magnetic Devices (internally or externally) including insulin or infusion pumps l

 Please list previous surgeries:

 I attest that the above information is correct to the best of my knowledge.
-I have read and understand the entire contents of this form and have had the opportunity to ask questions regarding the information on this form.
-Should any of this information change, I will inform my program director.
+I have read an of this form and have had the opportunity to ask questions regarding the information on information change, I will inform my program director.

+Student Signature: Date:

 The student has not identified any contraindications to entering MR Zone III or IV.

 The student has identified contraindications to entering MR Zones III and IV.
-The student has been advised not to progress past MR Zone II unless screened by an MR Level II Technologist onsite at each clinical setting.
+The student MR Zone II unless screened by an MR Level II Technologist onsite at each contraints. idvised not to

 Information Reviewed By:

-Signature

-Title
+Signature Title Date

-Date Clinical Orientation (Completed RDT 131 & RDT 230)
+Clinical Orientation (Completed RDT 131 & RDT 230)